ovalle15/NasaPicOfDay/README.md

-# Rate Nasa's image of the day !
+# Rate Astronomy picture of the day !

-The following api will allow you to rate the Nasa images of the day.
+The following api will allow you to rate the Astronomy picture of the day.
 You will be able to do the following:

-1) Fetch and save Nasa's image into a local database
+1) Fetch and save image into a local database
 2) Create and delete user and image specific ratings (1-5)
 3) Get user information (ratings, email)
 4) Get total user ratings per image